shendurelab/dtt-mouse/support_data/external/README.md

 # External inputs

-Three inputs the analysis uses are not redistributed here — two because they belong to other publications or archives, one because of size.
+Several inputs the analysis uses are not redistributed here — either because they belong to other publications or archives, or because of size.
 Fetch them into this directory (or point the listed environment variable somewhere else) before running the scripts that need them.

 ## 1. Qiu et al. 2024 mouse developmental atlas, Supplementary Table 4